sabinekraml/Lilith-2/README.md

 - Database 19.06 contains the __complete ATLAS and CMS Run 2 results for 36 fb-1__.

-Prerequisite: Python, SciPy and NumPy
+Prerequisites: Python 2.7 (not yet 3.X!), SciPy and NumPy; the example codes doing a likelihood profile analysis require iminuit.

-Tested with Python 2.7 series (but not 3.X!), Scipy 0.13.0b1, Numpy 1.8.0rc1.
+Tested with Python 2.7.x (x>4), SciPy 0.13.0b1, NumPy 1.8.0rc1, iminuit 1.2.

 Notes: